 The computation of a unitholder's investment interest expense will take into account interest on any margin account borrowing or other loan incurred to purchase or carry a common unit.
 Net investment income includes gross income from property held for investment and amounts treated as portfolio income under the passive loss rules less deductible expenses, other than interest, directly connected with the production of investment income, but generally does not include gains attributable to the disposition of property held for investment.
-The IRS has indicated that net passive income earned by a publicly-traded partnership will be treated as investment income.
+The IRS has indicated that net passive income earned by a publicly-traded partnership will be treated as investment income to unitholders.
+In addition, a unitholder's share of our portfolio income will be treated as investment income.

 Allocation of Income, Gain, Loss and Deduction.
-In general, if we have a net profit, our items of income, gain, loss and deduction are allocated among the general partner and the unitholders in accordance with their respective percentage interests in us.
-At any time that incentive distributions are made to the general partner, gross income is allocated to the general partner to the extent of these distributions.
-If we have a net loss, that loss is generally allocated first, to our general partner and the unitholders in accordance with their respective percentage interests to the extent of their positive capital accounts, as maintained under the partnership agreement, and second, to our general partner.
+In general, if we have a net profit, our items of income, gain, loss and deduction are allocated among the General Partner and the unitholders in accordance with their respective percentage interests in us.
+At any time that incentive distributions are made to the General Partner, gross income is allocated to the General Partner to the extent of these distributions.
+If we have a net loss, that loss is generally allocated first, to the General Partner and the unitholders in accordance with their respective percentage interests to the extent of their positive capital accounts, as maintained under the partnership agreement, and second, to the General Partner.